• Duration:

 Music intervention can be used to relieve preoperative anxiety, intraoperative restlessness, or postoperative pain.
 Past studies have pointed out that the use of music interventions in patients waiting for cardiothoracic surgery can significantly reduce anxiety.
 Providing music to postoperative patients can help the patient feel relaxed and more at home in the hospital.

 Listening to music is a regular practice for 63% of OR staff, and it has a positive effect on their efficiency and calmness during surgeries.
+Music in the OR may improve the surgeon’s performance by increasing concentration and decreasing the stress of the surgical team.
+Relaxing music, especially classical, was found to be the most beneficial in maintaining a calm atmosphere during complex procedures.

 There is a robust body of literature, evaluated in systemic reviews and meta-analyses, supporting the use of music to help reduce peri-operative anxiety, postoperative pain, and reduce opioid analgesic usage among surgical patients.